 Children are born with 20 primary teeth; with these they learn to chew and speak.
 Eventually their jaw accommodates for the permanent adult teeth that will appear several years later.
 During these formative years children are especially susceptible to decay, which can cause pain and tooth loss.
 These are both serious problems that could interfere later in life with their oral development as adults.
 There are a number of things that parents can do to ensure to prevent tooth decay in children.

-Our Burke Pediatric Dentists Want To Educate Parent’s On Preventing Tooth Decay
+Our Woodbridge and Burke Pediatric Dentists Want To Educate Parent’s On Preventing Tooth Decay

 5 TIPS TO PREVENT TOOTH DECAY IN CHILDREN